arcticmatt/learning-anchor/increment-once/README.md

 }
 ```

-The above code just makes sure that the account being created `has_incremented.to_account_info().key` is also a signer of the instruction.
-Effectively, this means that if a PDA was generated with a specific program ID, only that program can sign using the PDA's seeds.
+The above code just makes sure that the account being created (`has_incremented.to_account_info().key`) is also a signer of the instruction.
+Effectively, this means that if a PDA was generated with a specific program ID, only that program can create the account by calling `invoke_signed` using the PDA's seeds.

 One important thing to note is that the program that generates a PDA may not necessarily own it.
 In the code above, `program_id` happens to be passed as the owner, but this is not enforced (I think).